 What If You Want to Run Two PHP Processes?
 Will It Run Faster on 2 Cores?

 In most cases, a 3.3 GHz core has slower Memory and IPC speeds.
 A 5.0 GHz core is more likely to have faster Memory and IPC speeds.
 Due to these differences, a 5.0 GHz core will complete one PHP process much faster.
 Then it will quickly complete another.
-Take WordPress files, for example, a 5.0 GHz core is more likely to complete two PHP processes much faster when parsing these files.
+Take WordPress files, for example; a 5.0 GHz core will likely complete two PHP processes much faster when parsing these files.

 Some websites require a high amount of CPU processing power and other server resources and might need more than 1 CPU core.
-The higher the clock speed of the CPU, the faster the website will run.
+The higher the CPU's clock speed, the faster the website will run.
 If you need multiple CPU cores for your website, have a look at our Semi Dedicated and High Frequency VPS plans.

 The Fact Behind 1 GB Memory vs. 2 GB Memory

 At a glance, it might seem like with 2 GB of Memory; your websites would run faster.
 But there is more to it.